Kellytom/FileNameTagging/Beginners luck.md

 When you are done, copy the title of your file.
 Click on the "name your file" box at the top and paste in your filename.
 Add a ".md" extension.
 Clickk on the button at the bottom named "Commit new file"

+Click on the Files tab again, and it will give you a list of files in your repo.

 You are done!